Feliciana Chiaradia

 Her current research focuses on the (self-)representation of identities within two specific groups: the ‘Ndrangheta in Calabria (Italy) and the Cártel de Sinaloa in Mexico.

-(De-)Constructing Mafia Identities: Transmedia Visual Practices in and about the Italian ´Ndrangheta and the Mexican Cártel de Sinaloa
+(De-)Constructing Mafia Identities: Production Design Practices in and about the Italian ´Ndrangheta and the Mexican Cártel de Sinaloa

 Augé, Marc.
 Pour une anthropologie des mondes contemporains.
 Paris: Flammarion, 2010.